pikasTech/pikadoc-en/docs/source/contribute_to_stdlib.md

 Once the test passes, you can commit the changes.

-Before committing the changes, you need to fork the PikaScript repository, Gitee and Github are both available.
+Before committing the changes, you need to fork the PikaPython repository, Gitee and Github are both available.

 The first time you commit, you need to change your commit information, including your username, email, and the repository address after fork.